Analysis of a one dimensional energy dissipating free boundary model with nonlinear boundary conditions. Existence of weak solutions: Introduction

 \subsection{Presentation of the reduced model}

 Let us first explain the phenomena that our reduced model has to describe.
-We only consider the evolution of the concentration of oxygen vacancies, denoted by $\rho$, inside the oxide layer.
-We neglect the other charged species as well as the existence of an electrical potential in this domain so that $\rho$ satisfies a heat equation defined on a moving domain.
-We fix the position of the interface solution/oxide layer at $x=0$, while the interface oxide layer/metal is moving according to a nonlinear ordinary differential equation.
-Finally, in order to take into account the chemical reactions at the interfaces we impose boundary conditions which model the exchange of matters at the interfaces of each regions, i.e., at the interfaces solution/oxide layer and oxide layer/metal.
+We only consider the evolution of the density $\rho$ of oxygen atoms inside the oxide layer.\footnote{In the original model of~\cite{BBC10} the equations are written in terms of the density of ``oxygen vacancies'' which corresponds to $1-\rho$ here.} We neglect the other charged species as well as the influence of the electrical potential in this domain so that $\rho$ satisfies a heat equation defined on a moving domain.
+In the original model, the concentration of oxygen in the oxide layer can not exceed some threshold.
+Here we will assume that $\rho$ is non negative and bounded by some constant $\rot>0$ at initial time.
+We will check that these properties propagate along time.

-More precisely, we denote by $\rho$ the concentration of oxygen vacancies and by $X(t)>0$ the position of the moving interface at time $t$.
-The respective domains of the solution, of the oxide layer and of the metal at time $t$ are $(-\oo,0]$, $[0,X(t))$ and $[X(t),+\oo)$.
-The metal domain is viewed as a constant and homogeneous reserve of oxygen vacancies.
-This constant represents a maximum for $\rho$.
-Assuming after normalization that this constant is 1 we extend $\rho$ by $\rho(x,t)=1$ for $x>X(t)$.
-With this convention the density of oxygen is then $1-\rho$.
-Denoting by $M(t)$ the opposite of the quantity of oxygen in the oxide domain, we have
+Next, we fix the position of the interface solution/oxide layer at $x=0$, while the interface oxide layer/metal is moving according to an ordinary differential equation.
+Finally, in order to take into account the chemical reactions at the interfaces we impose boundary conditions which model the exchange of matters at the interfaces of each regions, \textit{i.e.} at the interfaces solution/oxide layer and oxide layer/metal.
+More precisely, we denote by $X(t)>0$ the position of the moving interface at time $t$.
+The respective domains of the solution, of the oxide layer and of the metal at time $t$ are $(-\oo,0)$, $[0,X(t)]$ and $(X(t),+\oo)$.
+The density of oxygen in the oxide layer is denoted $\rho(x,t)$ for $0\le t\le T$, $0\le x\le X(t)$.
+We consider for $T>0$ the following free boundary model with unknowns~$(\rho,X)$: